BillChai/BookManagementSystem/README.md

 ## Running the Application

-You can run the application test using the following command:
+Run the application test using the following command:
    ```bash
    ./gradlew test
    ```